TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 * Similar to Core testing, this documentation relies on docker and docker-compose.
 See the :ref:`Core testing requirements <testing-core-dependencies>` for more details.

-* We assume your extensions code is located within github and automatic testing is carried out using Travis CI.
+* We assume your extensions code is located within github and automatic testing is carried out using GitHub Actions.
-  The integration of Travis CI into github is easy to set up with plenty of documentation already available.
+  The integration of GitHub Actions into github is easy to set up with plenty of documentation already available.
   If your extensions code is located elsewhere or a different CI is used, this chapter may still be of use in helping you build a general understanding of the testing process.